projectcontour/contour/site/content/docs/main/config/annotations.md

 ## Contour specific Ingress annotations

  - `projectcontour.io/ingress.class`: The Ingress class that should interpret and serve the Ingress.
 See the [main Ingress class annotation section](#ingress-class) for more details.
  - `projectcontour.io/num-retries`: [The maximum number of retries][1] Envoy should make before abandoning and returning an error to the client.
 Applies only if `projectcontour.io/retry-on` is specified.
+Set to -1 to disable retries.
  - `projectcontour.io/per-try-timeout`: [The timeout per retry attempt][2], if there should be one.
 Applies only if `projectcontour.io/retry-on` is specified.
  - `projectcontour.io/response-timeout`: [The Envoy HTTP route timeout][3], specified as a [golang duration][4].
 By default, Envoy has a 15 second timeout for a backend service to respond.
 Set this to `infinity` to specify that Envoy should never timeout the connection to the backend.
 Note that the value `0s` / zero has special semantics for Envoy.
  - `projectcontour.io/retry-on`: [The conditions for Envoy to retry a request][5].
 See also [possible values and their meanings for `retry-on`][6].